18.00$ – 35.00$

-Throughout the years, we’ve been developing a habit of asking questions instead of talking.
-We’ve discovered that if you take the time to truly listen to what someone else has to say, no matter whom or what, you’ll always learn something interesting.
+During the last year, I’ve been trying to ask questions instead of talking.
+I’ve discovered that if you take the time to truly listen to what someone else has to say, no matter whom, you’ll always learn something interesting.
 Jette Edens was no exception to this rule.

 This talented interior designer, based in the Netherlands as well as in the Maldives, is quite a woman.
 An environmentalist, an entrepreneur and a surfer, Jette travels in various countries with the hope of bringing her own touch of happiness along the way.
 She is deeply passionate by other’s culture and as you’re going to see below, she would even be willing to call Sri Lanka her home in the near future.
 She chases the waves and try to protect the earth not because it looks good on social media (she’s nowhere to be seen), but because she actually cares.